 Pollinators are a big part of small farms and food production.
 Our background in raising bees and apiculture research has made us very passionate about the conservation of pollinators.

-Everything we learn, will be in the magazine.
-And if you’re still having trouble, drop us an email or post your question on the magazine site.
-We are here to help with articles, pictures, diagrams and good old fashion phone calls.
+Everything we learn is featured in the publications.
+We are here to help with articles, pictures, diagrams and good old fashion workshops.

-How To Grow Heirloom Tomatoes & Save Seeds
+How To Grow Heirloom Tomatoes & Seed Saving Workshops

-Your support not only helps with the production and distribution of the magazine, but it also allows us to take the Down to Earth workshops on the road to classrooms, community centres and garden clubs to help teach about the importance of local food and pollinator conservation.
+Your support not only helps with the production and distribution of the local food, but it also allows us to take the Down to Earth workshops on the road to classrooms, community centres and garden clubs to help teach about the importance of the Food Chain and Pollinator Conservation.